-Peat pots are the simplest solution.
-Just add water to expand the pellets, then sow seed.
-Learn more about peat pots.
-You can also buy biodegradeable peat cell packs, pictured, with detachable cells that are planted in the ground when seedlings mature.
-Other options: Reuse plastic nursery containers or cell packs, as well as cups, yogurt containers, or milk jugs (be sure to add drainage holes if they’re missing).
+Peat pots are the simplest solution – just add water to expand the pellets, then add seed.
+You also can buy biodegradable peat cell packs, seed-starting trays or you can reuse plastic cups, yogurt containers or milk jugs (Be sure to add drainage holes).

-Use fresh seeds, which have the best rate of germination.
-Older seeds have a lower germination rate, so spread them more thickly to compensate.
-Check the seed packet to see when and how to plant.
+Use fresh seeds whenever possible, as they have the best chance to germinate.
+Older seeds can be spread more thickly to offset their lower germination rate.
+Follow planting instructions on the seed packet.
 Some seeds, such as peas, should be soaked first.
 Others need to be covered lightly with soil mix.
-Start most seed varieties six to eight weeks before transplanting outdoors.
+You can start most seed varieties six to eight weeks before transplanting outdoors.

-Sow seeds following packet directions.
-Large seeds, such as beans and peas, can be placed by hand while medium-size seeds are easily handled with tweezers.
-For tiny seeds, such as lettuce or basil, use a folded piece of paper and a toothpick to distribute seed more evenly.
-Press in larger seeds, lightly cover smaller seeds with seed-starting mix.
+- Large seeds, such as beans and peas, can be placed by hand while medium-sized seeds can be planted with tweezers.
+For tiny seeds, such as lettuce or basil, use a folded piece of paper and a toothpick to sow seeds more evenly.
+Press larger seeds into the soil and lightly cover smaller seeds with seed-starting mix.
 Do not cover too deeply.

-Keep the soil damp, not wet.
-Use a spray bottle so you don’t wash the seeds out of the soil.
+- Keep the soil damp, not wet.
+Water seeds using a spray bottle so you don’t wash the seeds out of the soil.
 Seeds need warmth to germinate.
-Place on top of a refrigerator to capture ambient warmth from the appliance.
-Or cover the seed tray with a clear plastic lid to produce a greenhouse effect.
-Germination takes anywhere from 2–10 days, depending on species.
+Place seed tray on top of a refrigerator to capture ambient warmth, or cover it with a clear, plastic lid to recreate greenhouse conditions.
+Germination takes 2 to 10 days, depending on the seed.

-Once seedlings germinate, place them near a light source, such as a south-facing window (rotate trays every few days so seedlings grow upright rather than toward the window).
-For optimum photosynthesis, place seedlings 8–10 inches beneath grow lights.
-Keep the lights on 14–16 hours a day, using a timer if necessary.
+- Once seedlings germinate, place them near a light source, such as a south-facing window.
+Rotate trays every few days so seedlings grow upright.
+For optimum photosynthesis, place seedlings 8-10 inches beneath grow lights.
+Keep the lights on 14-16 hours a day; use a timer if necessary.

-Thin seedlings when they are 2–3 inches tall and have developed a set of true leaves in addition to the tender growth that originally emerged from the seed.
+- Thin seedlings when they reach 2-3 inches tall and have developed a set of true leaves.
 Select the strongest seedling in each cell and carefully clip off competing stems.

 - Choose a spot that drains well and gets plenty of sunlight.